 Yes, as SEO, we like our written content, but sometimes it needs to be easier to digest.
-Tons of Vlogs, YouTube channels and podcasts are available to fulfill this need.
+Tons of Vlogs, YouTube channels and podcasts are available to fulfil this need.

 There is something for everyone and everything.
-So I will just highlight my two favorites of this abundance of audio and visual information.
+So I will just highlight my two favourites of this abundance of audio and visual information.

 Google Search Central on YouTube